Is FBI, FBI: International, FBI: Most Wanted new tonight, 3/4/25?

 FBI: Most Wanted season 6 episode 14, “100%” – While helping Ethan seek treatment at a VA Hospital, Hana puts out an SOS to the Fugitive Task Force when she is among those taken hostage by an enraged veteran, on the 100th episode of FBI: MOST WANTED, Tuesday, March 11 (10:00-11:00 PM, ET/PT) on the CBS Television Network, and streaming on Paramount+ (live and on demand for Paramount+ with SHOWTIME subscribers, or on demand for Paramount+ Essential subscribers the day after the episode airs)*.

-On paper, we do think that all three of these have the potential to be full of drama — and yet, there’s also a good chance that there are personal stories baked in here as well that we aren’t hearing about yet.
+Of course, we are pretty darn excited to see what lies ahead here, but at the same time, we can’t just forget about the fact that moth International and Most Wanted were canceled recently.
+Is there any way to undo that?
+It is going to be a tough sell and yet, it is worth watching the shows through the bitter end.

-What are you most interested to see on FBI, and then also Most Wanted and International, when the three shows come back?
+What do you want to see when it comes to FBI, plus then Most Wanted and International, when they air tonight?

-Be sure to share right now in the attached comments!
-Once you do just that, remember to come back for some additional updates.
+Go ahead and let us know in the attached comments!
+Once you do just that, remember to come back here for some additional updates.

 This article was written by Jessica BunBun.